all-contributors/app/privacy-policy.md

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at `jake.bolam@gmail.com`.

 ### Notes to users updating this policy
-This is linked to from the github marketplace for the bot
+This is linked to from the github marketplace from the bots listing page